Inquiry and faith

 A talk given at Kong Meng San Phor Kark See Monastery, Singapore.

-Not blind faith
+Not faith without investigation

 - Setting a proper motivation for listening to the teaching

 - “Faith” in Buddhism: the Tibetan and Sanskrit terms for “faith” do not have the connotation of undiscriminating faith

 - Inquiry plays an important role in our generating faith in the Buddha, Dharma and Sangha